COMP311/lab-0/README.md

 <!-- omit in toc -->
 # Lab 0

-This lab introduces [Digital](https://github.com/hneemann/Digital), an educational software tool for designing and simulating digital circuits.
+In this lab, you'll learn how to use [Digital](https://github.com/hneemann/Digital), a digital logic designer and circuit simulator designed for educational purposes.
 You will also learn about some basic conventions of circuits, such as power, ground, wires, mechanical switch, and light-emitting diode (LED).

 <details open>
   <summary>Overview</summary>